All Episodes

 I'm happy to be on the show.

-Well, no, he's not country.
+Well, no, he wants this country.

-Just if we sit there and when he reads the teleprompter, we pretend to take him seriously.
+Just if we sit there, and when he reads the teleprompter, we pretend to take him seriously.

 Surely you can do that, Deb.